 Even the slender bezel with a beveled profile looks very close to the Speedmaster’s, safe for the lack of tachymeter scale, which is printed on the dial in case of Breitling.

-Well, both models are very close in appearance, but in fact Breitling is resurrecting its own design language from the 1960s.
-In fact, the new Breitling Transocean looks very much alike the 1969 MY Breitling Top Time chronograph!
+Well, both models are very close in appearance, but in fact, Breitling is resurrecting its own design language from the 1960s.
+In fact, the new Breitling Transocean looks very much like the 1969 MY Breitling Top Time chronograph!

 According to the Swiss company, the watch will be produced in two versions: regular issue and a limited edition series, which is the most interesting to us.

 The Breitling Transocean Chronograph 01 Limited Edition will be presented in steel (2000 pieces) and red gold (ref.
 RB015212/G738-CROC, 200 pieces.)
 The watches will be delivered in mirror-polished bezel and case with “No.X/2000”-style individual number engraved at its side.